eykamp/firmware-update-service/README.md

 - `Too big`: Supplied file is too large for the system

 # Requirements
-The code was written to work as a Heroku service, but should work fine on any server with only minor modifications.
-It uses a Postgres database to store project information as well as the firware images themselves.
+The service uses a Postgres database to store project information as well as the firware images themselves.
 The table structure is specified in the code.

 # References